The Kite Runner: Part III

 From Rahim Khan, Amir learns that Hassan and Ali are both dead.
 Ali was killed by a land mine, and Hassan was murdered (along with his wife Farzana) after he refused to allow the Taliban to confiscate Baba and Amir's house in Kabul.
 Rahim Khan further reveals that Ali was sterile and was not Hassan's biological father.
 Hassan was actually the son of Sanaubar and Baba, making him Amir's half brother.
 Finally, Rahim Khan tells Amir that the reason he has called Amir to Pakistan is to ask him to find and rescue Hassan's son, Sohrab, from an orphanage in Kabul.

 Amir searches for Sohrab, accompanied by Farid, an Afghan taxi driver and veteran of the war with the Soviets.
-They learn that a Taliban official comes to the orphanage often, brings cash, and usually takes a girl away with him.
+They go to a rundown orphanage where Rahim Khan said Sohrab might be but they learn from the orphanage director that a Taliban official comes to the orphanage often, brings cash, and usually takes a girl away with him.
 Occasionally he chooses a boy, recently Sohrab.
 The orphanage director tells Amir how to find the official, and Farid secures an appointment at his home by claiming to have "personal business" with him.

+The two are brought to a run-down football stadium, in which Amir watches the Leader, who he comments bears a striking resemblance to John Lennon beat two people to death with a rock for the amusement of the audience.
+Disgusted yet intrigued, Amir follows him inside his personal suite.